python33r/socs-fyp-grading/starter.typ

   appraisal_grade:      0
 )

-You can include your own private notes from this point onwards;
+You can include your own private notes from this point onwards.

-they won't be visible in the PDF output.
+This material will not be visible in the PDF output, but it will be parsed by the Typst compiler, so must conform to Typst syntax.